-Madagascar is more than just an island from an animated movie.
-It’s a nation with over 200,000 species of plants and animals that don’t exist anywhere else in the world.
-But more than 90% of Madagascar’s original forests have been destroyed, displacing entire animal species and taking away the Malagasy’s ability to farm and live on the land.
+Madagascar is more than an island from an animated movie.
+It is a nation with over 200,000 species of plants and animals that don’t exist anywhere else in the world.
+Yet, more than 90% of Madagascar’s original forests have been destroyed, displacing entire animal species and taking away the community’s ability to live off the land.

 Eden launched its Madagascar project sites in 2007 by restoring mangrove estuaries in the northwest part of the country.
 Mangrove forests are essential ecosystems whose dense roots serve as an anchor for the soil and coastline, preventing erosion and creating a barrier against harsh weather.
 What began as mangrove restoration and reforestation in 2007 grew to include a variety of native dry deciduous species in 2012.

 Eden partners include two national park systems, which aim to reforest and revive natural habitats for endangered and endemic animal species.